lizardfs/documentation/source/cookbook/hypervisors.rst

 Using LizardFS for Virtualization Farms
 =========================================

-If you want to use LizardFS as a Backend for your virtualization Farm, there are multiple options.
+If you want to use LizardFS as a back end for your virtualization Farm, there are multiple options.

 Use LizardFS from inside each VM
-  The LizardFS client on Linux utilises the :ref:`fuse` library which has limits on the performance it can offer.
+  The LizardFS client on Linux utilizes the :ref:`fuse` library which has limits on the performance it can offer.
 To work around this one option would be to have each VM connect to the lizardfs system by itself.
 That way each VM has its own connection and gets the maximum performance possible via fuse.

-Create one mountpoint on your host for each VM (especially cool with KVM) This is simple and efficient.
-Since the :ref:`fuse` library creates a new instance for every mountpoint, each mountpoint gets the full performance of a :ref:`fuse` connection and that way gets around the limits a single fuse connection currently has.
-So basically each VM, using a separate lizardfs mountpoint each, will get full throughput until the host runs out of network ressources.
+Create one mount point on your host for each VM (especially cool with KVM) This is simple and efficient.
+Since the :ref:`fuse` library creates a new instance for every mount point, each mount point gets the full performance of a :ref:`fuse` connection and that way gets around the limits a single fuse connection currently has.
+So basically each VM, using a separate LizardFS mount point each, will get full throughput until the host runs out of network resources.

   The setup is rather simple.
-Create multiple subdirectories in your lizardfs and mount each one separately for each VM::
+Create multiple subdirectories in your LizardFS and mount each one separately for each VM::

     mfsmount -S <lizardfs subdirectory> -c <mfsmount config file>

-  Each mount will have its own instance and create its own :ref:`fuse` process working like a totaly separate connection and process.
+  Each mount will have its own instance and create its own :ref:`fuse` process working like a totally separate connection and process.
 This is a workaround for the know limitations of the :ref:`fuse` library.

 .. _vmware_network: